Content of this article:

 Like Windows 8/8.1, Windows 10 has a built-in file backup tool, File History, which help users automatic backup all the folders saved on user account folders as well as files in subfolders.

 It will monitor the changes for backed up files, whether deleted or added, then backup automatically.
 What's more, you backup files on Windows 10 external hard drive, network location, USB flash drive.
 After a period of time, you will have many previous versions of Windows 10 data so that you can get back in time.

 Unlike previous versions, Windows 10 file history add a new feature called "Add a Folder" that can help users backup specific folders.
-It's smart and flexible, let's have a closer look.
+It's smart and flexible.

 Why backup specific folders in Windows 10?